teokon/erc-using-llms-and-explainabillity-methods-/README.md

 > Notes:
 > - Notebooks were originally run in **Google Colab**.
 If paths point to Drive (e.g., `/content/drive/...`), replace them with your local paths.
 > - GPU is recommended for training and for some explainability runs.
+> - For our experiments we used NVIDIA A100 for Fine-tuning and NVIDIA L4 for explainability
 ---

 ## Training & evaluation